Difference Between Criminology vs Criminal justice vs Forensic science

 Areas of study

-Both criminal justice and forensic science degrees typically cover different fields of study and coursework because they serve different purposes in terms of what they offer to students.
-For instance, students pursuing a criminal justice degree may enroll in courses in the following subject areas:
+Both criminal justice and forensic science degrees typically cover different fields of study and coursework because they serve different purposes in terms of what they offer students.
+For instance, students pursuing a criminal justice degree may enrol in courses in the following subject areas:

 • Criminology